Forever Now (The Psychedelic Furs album)

 Forever Now is the third studio album by the English rock band the Psychedelic Furs.
 The 10-song album, including the hit single "Love My Way", was recorded in the spring of 1982 and released on 24 September of that year by Columbia/CBS.
 A 20th-anniversary reissue included six related bonus tracks.

 The album represented a turning point in the musical maturation of the band, after a turbulent period of personnel changes in which they shrank from a six-man ensemble to a quartet.
 Working with the Furs for the first time, Todd Rundgren placed his own sonic imprint upon the album as producer and guest musician.
-Rundgren also added new types of instrumentation to the band's sound, including cello and marimba.
+Rundgren also added instrumentation to the band's sound, including cello and marimba, and recruited backing vocalists Flo & Eddie.

 Background

 In the year after the recording of their second album, Talk Talk Talk (1981), the Psychedelic Furs underwent a tumultuous time of change and, in the words of the guitarist John Ashton, "a bit of a dark period in the band's history".
 Two of the original members – the saxophonist Duncan Kilburn and the guitarist Roger Morris – abruptly and rancorously left.
 The band's main patrons at CBS Records had largely left the company by this time, and their successful recent producer, Steve Lillywhite, was now unavailable to them.
 Even the drummer Vince Ely's commitment to the band seemed to be in question.
 Not only had their large ensemble been unexpectedly reduced to a traditional four-piece band, but now the core members of Ashton, Tim Butler and Richard Butler mostly had to compose new songs without drums, using a Casio VL-1 synthesizer until they had developed enough music for an album.